goszpeti/conan_explorer/README.md

 ## Quick Overview

-The goal of this project is to provide a frontend to start executable contained in packages of the package manager conan.
+The goal of this project is to provide a frontend to start executables contained in packages of the package manager conan.
 It is intented to be used on Windows and Linux x64 platforms.

 <img src="https://raw.githubusercontent.com/goszpeti/conan_app_launcher/master/doc/screenshot.png" width="1024">